-Author Tract: The praise of Israel's most militant policies, the not entirely historically accurate sweeping extreme dislike of France as a nation that takes pride in ingratitude, the lambasting of sign-style protesters as savages, calling the American Civil War "The War Of Northern Aggression", the portrayal of tax collectors as goblins to be killed, the possibly somewhat Unfortunate Implications about assorted Middle Eastern Fables, and more harmlessly Snow White's resigning from her job to become a stay-at-home mother.
+Author Tract: The praise of Israel's most militant policies, the not entirely historically accurate sweeping extreme dislike of France as a nation that takes pride in ingratitude, the lambasting of sign-style protesters as savages, calling the American Civil War "The War Of Northern Aggression", the portrayal of tax collectors as goblins to be killed, the possibly somewhat Unfortunate Implications about assorted Middle Eastern Fables.
 Along with a condemnation rating scale that isn't remotely relatively proportionate to the crimes.
 Some characters are offhandedly killed off or condemned for enormously lesser offenses than ones who are forgiven for an essentially unforgiveable scale.
 Also the time when Snow White vehemently rejected the idea of having an abortion, as well as the implication that because Frau Totenkinder no longer kills children to sustain her powers, she now gains power from abortion clinics..

 Awesome Moment of Crowning: While no literal crowning is going on, the moment when Snow and Bigby's daughter, Winter, is pronounced The North Wind's successor definitely counts.
 At the revelation she is initially attacked by her brother Darien in a jealous fit, however she effortlessly sweeps him off.
 Then, everyone including Snow, Bigby and the late North Wind's servants proceeds to bow to her, a nine year old, the new ruler of the North Winds.